szwacz/fs-jetpack/README.md

 ## <a name="dir"></a> dir(path, [criteria])
 asynchronous: **dirAsync(path, [criteria])**

-Ensures that directory on given path meets given criteria.
+Ensures that directory on given path exists and meets given criteria.
 If any criterium is not met it will be after this call.

 **parameters:**
 `path` path to directory to examine.